xem/js13k-level-editor/README.md

 It's a JS script containing a load_level() function, that can be used by the editor and by your game. (l.js)

-It reads the map data (as text) and stores everything in in the variable "d":
+It reads the hash passed in argument and stores all the important information in the object d, which is returned:

 ````
 d = {